 Feeling fatigued and sleepy after a meal is not an uncommon reaction.
 Many people even expect their bodies to, in a sense, shut down after eating.
 Food should not, however, make you feel fatigued.
 In fact, you should feel exactly the opposite, as eating the right foods gives you essential nutrition for energy.
 You might feel extremely fatigued after eating for several reasons.
-Speak to your doctor if you suspect you have any health problems that cause post-eating fatigue.
+Speak to your doctor if you suspect you have any health problems that are causing fatigue after eating.

 The types of foods you eat play an important role in how your body reacts when it breaks down and absorbs the food.
-If you primarily eat food that offers little nutritional value, you will most likely begin to feel fatigued.
-Foods that do little for you energy levels are typically high in saturated fats, sugar and salt.
+If you primarily eat food that offers little nutritional value, you will most likely begin to feel sleepy after eating.
+Foods that do little for you energy levels are typically high in saturated fats, sugar and salt, according to the IBS Treatment Center.
 Most processed foods fall into this category.
 Your body breaks down and absorbs these foods quickly, causing your digestive system to work hard for a short period.
 This leads to fatigue.
 Foods providing good nutritional value take longer for your body to break down and absorb, thereby giving you energy for more extended periods.

 The quantity of food you eat is another major factor in how you feel after a meal.
 If you eat healthy meals, large or small, your body will have energy.
 If, however, you eat large meals that consist of unhealthy foods, you will most likely feel like taking a nap afterwards.
 If you do have unhealthy foods as a part of your diet, try to reduce the portion size of your meals, and eat four or five smaller meals per day instead of three large meals per day.
 This allows your body to digest a manageable amount of food, every so often, throughout the day.